mmenestret/jdegoes.github.io/_posts/2018-05-05-effects-without-transformers.md

 Monad transformers can be stacked on top of any monad.
 This means they need to require monadic constraints on `F[_]`, here represented by `implicit F: Functor[F]` on the `map` function (for this operation, we don't need to assume `Monad`, because all we need is `Functor`).

 We are interacting with the base monad through a JVM interface, which has many, many implementations across our code base.
-Most likely, the JVM will not be able to determine which concrete class we are interacting with, and if so, the method calls will become *megamorphic*, which prevents many types of optimizations that occur when the calling methods on concrete classes.
+Most likely, the JVM will not be able to determine which concrete class we are interacting with, and if so, the method calls will become *megamorphic*, which prevents many types of optimizations that can occur when calling methods on concrete classes.

 The story for `flatMap` is similar: